Within any Tour step, you have the option of adding two buttons: a primary and a secondary.

 Each button can be set to either:

-- Move user to the next step in the tour
+- Move the user to the next step

-If the next step of your tour appears on a different URL, then you can either:
+If the next step of your Tour appears on a different URL, you can either let the user navigate manually to that page, or configure a URL redirect from the Additional action option.

 Note: the step will only show if it matches the current URL.
 If a subsequent step's URL trigger does not match the redirect based on this action, that step will not show.

-You can also use a Mailto link to open the user's email client with an address pre-populated.
-Do this by using 'Load URL' and adding
+💡 Tip: You can also use a "mailto" link to open the user's email client with an address pre-populated (for example

 - Click Element: an element on the page can be automatically clicked when a user hits the "Next" button.
 Great for redirecting users without using URLs.
 Learn more about how Chameleon identifies elements.